 What can I expect after the operation?

-It is unlikely to be very sore after implant surgery but regular painkillers (e.g., Ponstan or another NSAID) will be arranged for you.
+It is unlikely to be very sore after implant surgery but regular painkillers (eg Ibuprofen) will be arranged for you.
 There is relatively little in the way of swelling.

 Do I need any time off work?